MarcoLardelli/sailss/README.md

 # Support

-Commercial support for this library is available from [Kanohi GmbH](https://kanohi.ch)
+Commercial support for this library is available from [Kanohi GmbH](https://kanohi.ch).

+If you want to *sponsor new features* contact the author (bugs are getting fixed for free).

 Author: Marco Lardelli, Zurich/Switzerland